 If you price your home too high, you risk it staying on the market for too long.
 Few things hurt a home sale more than a stale listing.

 There is however little downside to pricing your home for sale a little lower or just at the right price.
 Competitively pricing your home for sale will drive foot traffic and offers.
 If you priced it too low, you’ll likely receive multiple offers and sell at the market price.

 In a hot sellers’ market, you can price your home up to 10% more than the market.
-But 2023 is a buyer’s market in most of America.
+But 2023 is a buyer’s market in most of Georgia.
 So, set your asking price slightly lower to beat the competition and attract higher interest.

 Step 2: Prep Your Home for Sale

 Here are a few things you can do to ready your Georgia home for sale:

 - Declutter & Depersonalize: Tidy up your place and keep the surfaces like coffee tables, countertops, etc. clean.
 Keep trash cans, dirty dishes, and towels away.
 Also, remove personalized items such as photos, keepsakes, fridge magnets, etc.

 - Repaint Neutral: Neutral colors appeal to a larger pool of people.
 This will help in attracting more buyers.

 - Keep the Lights On: Use light bulbs wherever necessary.
 Natural light works best for photography.
 Ensure to keep the curtains and blinds open.

 - Improve Curb Appeal: To enhance curb appeal, go for clear landscapes, fresh flowers, or exquisite wall paints.
 Remove dead plants, trees, etc.